-Bank deposits, investments, and rents and other receivables held at April 30, 2020 decreased \$2.4 million over the same period last year.
+Bank deposits, investments, and rents and other receivables held at April 30, 2020 decreased \$2.4 million over April 30, 2019.
 Bank deposits and investments decreased by \$2.9 million as a result of the decrease in the unpledged revenue fund account.
 Rents and other receivables increased by \$475 thousand, primarily due to an overall increase in total rental receivables.

-Bank deposits, investments, and rents and other receivables held at April 30, 2019 increased \$3.5 million over the same period last year.
+Bank deposits, investments, and rents and other receivables held at April 30, 2019 increased \$3.5 million over April 30, 2018.
 Bank deposits and investments increased by \$3.2 million as a result of the increase in the unpledged revenue fund account.
 Rents and other receivables increased by \$301 thousand, primarily due to an overall increase in total rental receivables.